 1) Preparation of Gelatin-Coated Coverslips

-1.1) Place acid-washed glass coverslips in a sterile plastic 100-mm dish(es).
+1.1) Place acid-washed glass coverslips (15 mm in diameter) in a sterile plastic 100-mm dish(es).
 Place 8-9 coverslips per dish and make sure they are not touching each other or the sides of the dish.

 Note: Coverslips, needles and tweezers need to be sterile to eliminate possible contaminating microorganisms, as well as endotoxins that will affect cellular functions, including motility.